top of page

 • Rugby | Rugby Free Secondary School | England

-Teaching and Learning Quality-first Teaching and Learning is at the centre of our school’s ethos, and is the key priority for all staff.
-Our aim is for teachers to deliver high-quality lessons to all year groups, whilst also being supported to develop through pertinent and purposeful internal and external CPD that is bespoke.
-Anchor 1 Anchor 2 core_values2 kind2 endeav3 core_values2 1/18 Parents & Carers At RFSS, we believe our students are entitled to consistently good lessons.
-Learning is integral to everything we do at RFSS.
-We ensure that all of our students, regardless of gender, ethnicity or ability, receive the best possible learning experiences, to enable them to achieve and maximise their potential.
-Our forward-thinking curriculum, designed to meet the needs of all learners, is delivered by subject specialists, who embrace the latest innovations in teaching and learning.
-At RFSS, we continually support students to develop a love of learning to help them become learners for life, in order to equip them with the knowledge and skills that they will need in the real world.
-This is also the case with our teaching staff, who continuously develop and update their own pedagogical practices, through Action Research projects and other bespoke professional development sessions.
-At RFSS, we expect our staff to adopt a set of Teaching and Learning principles that are both research-based and pedagogy-led, ensuring all students are seen as individuals who are not limited by their ability or expertise.
-This framework allows for the systematic growth of minds, and the development of the cognitive skills, values, attitudes and attributes needed to reach success.
-In addition to this, we believe that staff are the experts in their areas, and we aim to work collaboratively to share good practice and ideas.
-Our students are encouraged to use their thinking skills to build on existing knowledge, generate their own ideas and opinion, and to solve problems effectively, both individually and in collaboration with their peers.
-This philosophy also extends itself to the personal aspect of Teaching and Learning, as we strive to develop well rounded individuals who are respectful, curious and resilient.
-To support Parents and Carers we have created some help sheets around home learning and revision techniques that you can use with your child whilst they are away from the classroom.
-Cognitive Load Theory Flipped Learning Interleaving Chunking Using Flashcards Kindness We regularly give ‘shout outs’ for staff who have gone above and beyond and demonstrated an exceptional display of one of our values We encourage and try to support flexible working requests and promote ‘family values’ as something that makes the workforce distinctive.
+SEND Rugby Free Secondary School is committed to providing a positive and engaging learning experience for all students.
+In the SEND department, we develop individual and tailored support to build resilience, and ensure that every child has equal access to the diverse opportunities our school offers.
+Teaching Assistants provide in-class support, small group and 1:1 interventions across a range of areas including literacy, numeracy and social skills where appropriate.
+Anchor 1 Anchor 2 core_values2 kind2 endeav3 core_values2 1/18 Parents & Carers Inclusive education is essential because school is enhanced by inclusion, diminshed without it.
+D avid Iles SENCO David.Iles@rugbyfreesecondary.co.uk Open Evening Presentation September 24 SEND T&L Principles 24-25 RFSS SEND Waves 24-25 RFSS SEND Overview 24-25 What is Warwickshire's SEND local offer?
+Warwickshire’s SEND local offer brings together information about the local services and support available across education, health and social care for families with children and young people aged 0 to 25, who have special educational needs and/or disabilities You can read more about the offer at: https://www.warwickshire.gov.uk/send Kindness We regularly give ‘shout outs’ for staff who have gone above and beyond and demonstrated an exceptional display of one of our values We encourage and try to support flexible working requests and promote ‘family values’ as something that makes the workforce distinctive.
 We try to ensure staff have the opportunity to attend personal events or celebrations when requested and within agreed time frame.
 Collaboration We have an active Staff Wellbeing committee who meet regularly to discuss staff wellbeing and workload.
 We provide all new staff with a ‘buddy’ to provide support and advice.
 We plan a variety of staff social events across the year.
 We provide staff with a free lunch on the day of their duty.
 We have regular staff breakfasts, provide food on all CPD days and occasional treats such as Pizza!
 Curiosity We invest heavily in staff CPD and both promote and support opportunities to develop staff.
 We provide opportunities for all staff to network and visit other schools to improve their practice and share great ideas.
 Respect We have a Staff Room, where staff can meet, work and even socialise Each faculty has its own staff work room We have regular appraisal conversations to discuss career progression Resilience We promote resilience through our reflective CPD pathways.
 We have an area in the staff room dedicated to wellbeing which is used to promote health and wellbeing.
 We share weekly health and wellbeing information.
 Endeavour Promote a work life balance by being considerate when sending emails and holding meetings.
 We will endeavor to celebrate our staff and their achievements on a regular basis, for example; a black tie celebration evening.

 • Rugby | Rugby Free Secondary School | England